tombensve/APS/APS-Network/APSDefaultDiscoveryServiceProvider/docs/aps-default-discovery-service-provider.md

 This is a simple service where you can publish and unpublish service information.
 This information will be distributed to all other nodes that are configured to be part of the disovery.

-Service data can be configured to be shared by any of the 3 TCP/IP protocols: Multicast, UDP, and TCP.
+Service data can be configured to be shared by Multicast, or TCP.
 The _APSTCPIPService_ is used to send and receive data.

 ## Discovery information